DavidJKTofan/cf-file-sharing-platform/README.md

 npm run dev
 ```

 This will start a local server that emulates the Cloudflare Workers environment.
-You will also need to create a `.dev.vars` file in the project root to configure your local Cloudflare resources (R2, KV, D1).
+You will also need to create a `.dev.vars` file in the project root to configure your local Cloudflare resources (R2, D1).

 ### Building and Deploying